MicaW/CV/README.md

 #### Makers Academy
 Web Development (Jan - Mar 2017)
+- wanted to learn how to make my designs come to life!
 - Curiosity and hungry passion for code
 - Independent learner and problem-solver
 - OOP, TDD, SOLID, MVC, DDD